ProjectLiminality/ProjectLiminalityMVP/DreamSongMigrationProcess.md

 # DreamSong Migration Process

-This document will be used to track the progress of the DreamSong migration project.
-It will be updated throughout the development process to reflect completed tasks, current challenges, and next steps.
+This document tracks the progress of the DreamSong migration project.
+It is updated throughout the development process to reflect completed tasks, current challenges, and next steps.

 ## How to Use This Document